 How elite athletes can use this

-You can be damn certain that these elite level athletes would not be doing this low carb mumbo jumbo and training in the fasted state malarky if it had any detrimental effect on their athletic performance.
+You can be certain that these elite level athletes would not be eating low carb and training in the fasted state if it had any detrimental effect on their athletic performance.
 Quite the contrary.
 Hall of Fame NBA player Steve Nash does not eat simple carbs at any cost.
 Drinking sugary Gatorade?
-Not bloody likely to help.
+No way.